ZhidongYa/motion-planing/README.md

 # motion-planing
-A star, RRT and potential field
+A star, RRT and potential field.

 Brief infoamation in the Pathplaning.pdf